dantesun/gradle-autoconfig/README.md

 In an enterprise, normally there's a CI/CD system.
 The Ops team need to customize the building environment.
 Also, specific branching/versioning rules needs to be applied to all projects.
 `gradle-autoconfig` is a way to standardize everything.

+`gradle-autoconfig` uses **ONE** and managed `settings.gradle`.
+The root project's only acting like a container that manages the sub-projects, no source code can be put in root project.
+In this way, it greatly reduces the complexity of management of your Gradle projects.

 ### Step out of your way